gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Microsoft-VSTS-TFS-Azure-Repos-JMESPath-filter-examples-gij-self-managed.md

 <br>

-An optional JMESPath filter can be configured when adding Azure Repos integration or repositories.
+An optional JMESPath filter can be configured when adding Azure Repos integrations.

 <br>